petelah/insta-sign/readme.md

 Integration is as easy as enabling it if you hold a business account and your business is verified.

+This has been designed to run both the front end and back end API on the same server.

+Users are authenticated on the front end using sessions via flask-login and the API will server users with JWT's so it is easily integrable with any mobile app framework as well.

 <div id="built-with"></div>

 ### Built With